Your product page is the revenue driver on your online store.

 Stores making over $1M/year have a slightly better PCR than stores making $100k/year.

 The difference?
-The $1M/year store gets more traffic.
+The $1M/year online store gets more traffic.

 But a 9% PCR for a store that makes over $1M/year is beyond inefficient.
 (Think of all the wasted marketing dollars!)